Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-python.md

 Before you can start working with Office 365, you need to register your application in Azure Active Directory and set permissions to use Microsoft Graph services.

-See [Register your brower-based web app with the Azure Management Portal](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp) for instructions, and keep in mind the following details.
+See [Register your web server app with the Azure Management Portal](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp) for instructions, and keep in mind the following details.

 * Make sure to specify http://127.0.0.1:8000/connect/get_token/ as the **Sign-on URL**.
 * After you register the application, [configure the **Delegated permissions**](https://github.com/OfficeDev/O365-Python-Unified-API-Connect/wiki/Grant-permissions-to-the-Connect-application-in-Azure) that your Python app requires.
 The Connect sample requires the **Send mail as signed-in user** permission.